 Simple Attributes

 Simple attributes are simple to manage because they contain only one piece of information.
-They are commonly used for basic data types such as integers, strings, and dates.
+They are commonly used for basic SQL data types such as integers, strings, and dates.

 Composite Attributes